Potherca/ssocr-ws/README.md

 "basic usage" section].

 Obviously `ssocr` is also needed.
-For Linux systems that can be installed with the following commands (use your personal flavours at your own descretion):
+For Linux systems that can be installed with the following commands (use your personal flavours at your own discretion):

     sudo apt-get install libimlib2-dev
     wget --progress=bar 'http://www.unix-ag.uni-kl.de/~auerswal/ssocr/ssocr-2.16.0.tar.bz2'